Lithuanians: Cuisine

 For Lithuanian Americans both traditional Lithuanian dishes of virtinukai (cabbage and noodles) and balandėliai (rolled cabbage) are growing increasingly more popular.

 There are also regional cuisine dishes, e.g. traditional kastinys in Žemaitija, Western Lithuania, Skilandis in Western and Central Lithuania, Kindziukas in Eastern and Southern Lithuania (Dzūkija).

 Cepelinai, a stuffed potato creation, is the most popular national dish.
 It is popular among Lithuanians all over the world.
 Other national foods include dark rye bread, cold beet soup (šaltibarščiai), and kugelis (a baked potato pudding).
-Some of these foods are also common in neighboring countries.
+Some of these foods are also common in neighbouring countries.
 Lithuanian cuisine is generally unknown outside Lithuanian communities.
 Most Lithuanian restaurants outside Lithuania are located in cities with a heavy Lithuanian presence.

 Lithuanians in the early 20th century were among the thinnest people in the developed countries of the world.
 In Lithuanian cuisine there is some emphasis on attractive presentation of freshly prepared foods.

-Lithuanian has been brewing Midus, a type of Lithuanian Mead for thousands of years.
+Lithuania has been brewing midus, a type of Lithuanian mead for thousands of years.

 Locally brewed beer (alus), vodka (degtinė), and kvass (gira) are popular drinks in Lithuania.
 Lithuanian traditional beer of Northern Lithuania, Biržai, Pasvalys regions is well appreciated in Lithuania and abroad.
 Starka is a part of the Lithuanian heritage, still produced in Lithuania.

 Language

-Among Indo-European languages, Lithuanian is conservative in some aspects of its grammar and phonology, retaining archaic features otherwise found only in ancient languages such as Sanskrit (particularly its early form, Vedic Sanskrit) or Ancient Greek.
-For this reason, it is an important source for the reconstruction of the Proto-Indo-European language despite its late attestation (with the earliest texts dating only to c.
-1500).
+Among Indo-European languages, Lithuanian is conservative in its grammar and phonology, retaining archaic features otherwise found only in ancient languages such as Sanskrit (particularly its early form, Vedic Sanskrit) or Ancient Greek.
+Thus, it is an important source for the reconstruction of the Proto-Indo-European language despite its late attestation (with the earliest texts dating only to c.
+1500 A.D., whereas Ancient Greek was first written down in c.
+1450 B.C.).
+There was fascination with the Lithuanian people and their language among the late 19th-century researchers, and the philologist Isaac Taylor wrote the following in his The Origin of the Aryans (1892):

+"Thus it would seem that the Lithuanians have the best claim to represent the primitive Aryan race, as their language exhibits fewer of those phonetic changes, and of those grammatical losses which are consequent on the acquirement of a foreign speech."